pguillebert/cauchy/README.md

 #### Job return value

-A job must return a map with the following keys :
+A job must return a map, or a seq of maps if returning more than one event, with the following keys :

-     :state       ;; Mandatory (?)
+     :state       ;; Can be skipped if only a metric
      :metric      ;; Optional, default : not sent
      :description ;; Optional, default : not sent
      :ttl         ;; Optional, default : (* 2 interval)